Nutritional Medicine MSc

 Nutritional medicine concerns itself with the part that nutrition plays in health, disease, lifecycle and ageing.

-The aim of the programme is to inform and educate those to whom the public turns for advice on nutritionally related aspects of health and disease and those involved in the manufacture of foods and food supplements.
-It is appropriate for the in-service training of pharmacists, healthcare workers and people working in the food industry.
+This course will inform and educate those who people turn to for advice on nutritionally related aspects of health and disease, and those involved in the manufacture of foods and food supplements.
+It’s suitable for the in-service training of pharmacists, healthcare workers, and for people working in the food industry.

-The programme consists of three-day taught periods at the University, preceded by preparatory study, and followed by consolidation and assessment.
+The course takes a maximum of 60 months according to your availability.
+It consists of three or four day taught periods at the University, preceded by preparatory study, and followed by consolidation and assessment.
 It will teach you to take a critical and scholarly approach to the theory, practice, literature and research findings within the subject.
+Individual modules may be taken as stand-alone sessions.
+In addition, there are options to obtain a Postgraduate Certificate or Postgraduate Diploma.

 Accredited by the Association for Nutrition (AfN) for the purpose of eligibility for Direct Entry Registration at Associate Level with the UK Voluntary Register of Nutritionists (UKVRN).